 A number of factors come into play when treating diabetic wounds.
 First and foremost in diabetic wound care is the regulation of blood sugar levels.
 Without control of blood sugar, diabetic wounds will not heal.
 Second is circulation.
 Adequate circulation needs to be present to supply oxygen and the chemicals and cellular components needed for healing.
 Wound care describes the medical and surgical care of the wound itself.
 Many of the issues associated with diabetic wound care are summarized in the following image.

-The mainstay of diabetic would care includes the following;
+The mainstay of diabetic wound care includes the following:

 Control of blood sugar

-Debridement of devitalized of infected tissue and bone
+Debridement of devitalized or infected tissue and bone

 Management of infection